 Place all the ingredients in a 6 oz tea cup, pour boiling hot water.
 Cover and steep for 5-15 minutes.
 Uncover, strain and enjoy.
 The tea may be steeped for 2-3 times.

-With so many health benefits, it’s no wonder this tea has been around for almost 2000 years.
+With so many health benefits, it’s no wonder Eight Treasure Tea has been around for almost 2000 years.
+This tonic is a great opportunity to get the most of what nature presents us and enjoy a unique mix of natural flavors.
 Cheers to our health and vitality this season!